Maine secretary of state wins another round in legal bout with Trump voter fraud panel

-A federal judge has ordered President Donald Trump’s administration’s defunct voter fraud commission to surrenders its papers and documents to Maine Secretary of State Matt Dunlap, who has been demanding them for months.
+A federal judge has ordered President Donald Trump’s administration’s defunct voter fraud commission to surrender its papers and documents to Maine Secretary of State Matt Dunlap, who has been demanding them for months.

 Dunlap’s office announced Wednesday that U.S. District Court Judge Colleen Kollar-Kotelly ruled Dunlap is to be given the documents he has requested by July 18.
 Dunlap has requested all communications between the Presidential Advisory Commission on Election Integrity’s members and other entities.